loaves of zucchini bread

 • In large mixing bowl, mix together first 6 ingredients with a wire whisk to combine.

-• In a separate bowl, mix together eggs, oil, and sugar together with a wire whisk.
+• In a separate bowl, mix together eggs, oil, vanilla and sugar together with a wire whisk.

 • Stir in zucchini, pecans and pineapple OR pears with a scraper.